Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous

-Interference management is usually formulated as problems that optimize certain system utility functions, which are directly related to the users' individual rates \cite{hong12survey}.
-These utility functions, when chosen properly, can well balance the network spectrum efficiency and the fairness level among the users.
-Unfortunately, for a large class of utility functions, the associated optimization problems are difficult to solve (except for a few special cases, see \cite{luo08a, liu11MISO, Razaviyayn12maxmin,liu13maxminTSP, liu13spl}).
-Therefore, many low-complexity algorithms that compute high-quality solutions to the interference management problems have been recently developed.
-The key to designing practical algorithms for interference management is to recognize certain convexity and/or decomposability of the underlying utility maximization problems.
-Convexity leads to efficient computation, while decomposability is crucial for distributed implementation \cite{Palomar06}.
+Mathematically, interference management is commonly formulated as some form of sum-utility maximization (SUM) problem \cite{hong12survey}.
+The utility functions, when chosen properly, can well balance the network spectrum efficiency and the fairness level among the users.
+Unfortunately, for a large class of popular utility functions, the associated optimization problems are difficult to solve (except for a few special cases, see \cite{luo08a, liu11MISO, liu13maxminTSP, liu13spl}).
+Therefore, many low-complexity algorithms have been recently developed.
+Often, the key in finding a good algorithm is to recognize certain convexity and decomposability of the SUM problem, as the former leads to efficient computation, while the latter is critical for distributed implementation \cite{Palomar06}.